NguyenUmbala/Design-Patterns/README.md

 # Design-Patterns
-Some design patterns which i has learned
+Some design patterns which i have learned